-For the years ended December 31, 2019, 2018 and 2017, rent income from Philippine Offshore Gaming Operator (POGO) and Philippine Amusement and Gaming Corp (PAGCOR)-accredited Business Process Outsourcing (BPO) businesses represents about 71%, 57% and 58% of the total rent income, respectively.
-As at December 31, 2019 and 2018, receivables from these businesses represents about 57% and 67% of the total rent receivables, respectively.
+For the nine-months ended September 30, 2020 and 2019, rent income from Philippine Offshore Gaming Operator (POGO) and Philippine Amusement and Gaming Corp (PAGCOR)-accredited Business Process Outsourcing (BPO) businesses represents about 68% and 72% of the total rent income, respectively.
+As at September 30, 2020 and December 31, 2019, receivables from these businesses represents about 66% and 57% of the total rent receivables, respectively.

 Recent strict imposition of tax rules on POGOs and PAGCOR-accredited BPOs resulted in some closure of their operations in the country.
 The reduction and continuous closure of these businesses may result to a significant decline in the Company's rent income.
-As of December 31, 2019, none of the POGOs and PAGCOR-accredited BPOs pre-terminated their lease contracts, and rent receivables from these businesses are not credit-impaired.
+As of September 30, 2020, none of the POGOs and PAGCOR-accredited BPOs pre-terminated their lease contracts, and rent receivables from these businesses are not credit-impaired.